Creating Test Suite

 Note

-• At least one test case should be linked to the test suite to complete the test suite creation.
+• Link at least one test case to the test suite to complete the test suite creation.

 There are three ways to link test cases with a test suite.
 Linking can be done while adding or editing a test suite: